jhur91/project2-ktown/README.md

 ### Follow the following link to read about your favorite KoreaTown
 [Ktown Finder](https://project2-ktown.herokuapp.com/)

-You may begin playing as soon as the page appears.
-To play again or start over, click the "reset" button.

 # Next Steps
 ### Moving forward, I plan on improving the styling and user interface.
 In terms of features, I would like to create a user profile page, with their user names as links to this page from the articles and comments.
 In general, I would like to improve the user interface to be consistent with apps we use on a daily basis.